ArturKunz/eBook-Reader/README.md

-# eBook-Reader
+# eBook-Reader Webapp
-A simple eBook Reader with comment function that loads new parts while reading.
+A simple eBook Reader web app with comment function that loads new parts while reading.